Botan Kamiina Fully Blossoms When Drunk: Characters

-A student originally from Taiwan.
+A student originally from Yilan, Taiwan.
 She develops feelings for Kanade and is aware of her crush on Ibuki.

 Media

 Manga

-The series is written and illustrated by Hey.
-It began serialization on Akita Shoten's Champion Cross manga service on March 19, 2019.
-The first tankōbon volume was published on January 20, 2020; seven volumes have been released as of October 2025.
+Written and illustrated by Hey, Botan Kamiina Fully Blossoms When Drunk began serialization on Akita Shoten's Champion Cross manga service on March 19, 2019, with the first tankōbon volume published on January 20, 2020; eight volumes have been released as of May 2026.